Drought Support« Back

 Border Rivers Community Care

-Coordinated by Care Goondiwindi, in partnership with Landmark and Elders.
-Border Rivers Community Care is a central point for the distribution of hay and other financial support to farmers and associated rural contractors affected by the drought in the Goondiwindi district.
+Coordinated by Care Goondiwindi, Border Rivers Community Care is a central point for the distribution of hay and other financial support to farmers and associated rural contractors affected by the drought in the Goondiwindi district.
 Support can also be in the nature of groceries, phone, and electricity expenses.

 Contact: 07 4670 0700, or visit the ‘Border Rivers Community Care’ Facebook page